Communicating Science

 Posted by William Colgan on October 25, 2018

-Climate Change, Communicating Science, New Research, Sea Level Rise / No Comments
+Climate Change, Communicating Science, New Research, Sea Level Rise / Comments Off on Changes in Ice-Sheet Density: How and Why?

 We investigate the high-elevation firn plateau of the Greenland Ice Sheet in a new open-access study in the current issue of Journal of Geophysical Research1.
 This study pulls together singularly unique – and hard fought – ice core observations and weather station data into a super-neat firn model.
 This relatively porous near-surface ice-sheet layer known as firn is being increasingly scrutinized for two main reasons.